 - Physical violence

-If you acquired serious head injuries requiring medical treatment due to someone else’s negligence, you might be entitled to financial compensation.
-Contact a personal injury lawyer so that they can review your case.
+If you sustained serious head injuries requiring medical treatment due to someone else’s negligence, you might be entitled to financial compensation.
+Contact a personal injury lawyer so that we can review your case.

 Traumatic Brain Injury Settlements